Andrew Molera State Park

 These are only a few of the many hiking trails Andrew Molera State Park has to offer.
 Refer to item three in our list of Top Ten Day Hikes in Monterey County for a detailed description of the Beach and Creamery Meadows loop hike and the Bluff, Panorama and Ridge trail hike.

 Andrew Molera State Park's Discovery Center is run by the Ventana Wildlife Society.
 The discovery center focuses on the organization's work with the California condor, but also explores the other wildlife in the area.
 Visit the songbird banding lab, take a tour, and learn all about Big Sur directly from local biologists and naturalists.
-Open Fridays, Saturdays and Sundays from 9am to 4pm.
+Open Friday through Sunday from 9am to 4pm.

 Looking for Big Sur campsites?
 Strap your tent to your back and hike out to Trail Camp at Andrew Molera State Park.
 Andrew Molera State Park has 24 hike-in campsites about one-third of a mile from the main parking area.
 No camping reservations are required at Andrew Molera State Park.
 All campsites are first-come, first-served, so get there early!